course-details-portlet

 Further on evaluation

-The final assessment comprises of three parts: presentation of a final artistic project, a written critical reflection and an oral examination.
-Successful completion of the publicly presented project and passing the final oral exam are the requirements needed to earn an MFA degree.
+The student will be assessed based on the final thesis project that comprises three parts: public presentation of a final artistic project, a written critical reflection and documentation, and an oral presentation.
+The three parts are assessed in correlation to each other.
+Successful completion of the publicly presented project and passing the final oral exam assessed together with the written critical reflection text are the requirements needed to earn an MFA degree.

 The Final Project Thesis includes:

-The final cycle of each student’s studies culminates with a final presentation, produced by every prospective graduating student in the International MFA program.
-Within the presentation, the MFA candidate presents an advanced body of independent or collective artwork/s in their elected area of artistic research.
-The final artistic project presentation must be of a professional standard.
+The final cycle of each student’s studies culminates with a final presentation.
+Therefore, the MFA candidate presents an advanced body/scope? of independent or collective artistic work in their elected area of artistic research, displayed in an adequate public environment.

-The student will situate the artwork in a suitable public environment.
 It should address the spatial considerations of the site where the artwork is being presented.
-In the case of site-specific or time-based formats, that the student follows an equally professional approach, in consideration of setting, realization, and communication of the artwork.
+In the case of site-specific or time-based formats, the student follows an equally professional approach, in consideration of setting, realization, and communication of the artwork.

-Students are required to submit some form of written critical reflection - a text of 20.000 characters, including empty spaces.
+Students are required to submit a written critical reflection of 5000 words.

 The critical reflection aims to provide knowledge and insight into the artistic project.
-The writing is a process of self-reflection and talks about the development of the work and reflection of the results.
-Each student should write a critical text that analyzes their process and the relationship of their project to contemporary art and discourse, with references to contemporary styles and particular cultural practitioners.
+The writing shows a process of self-reflection and talks about the development and result of the work.
+Furthermore, the text contextualises the work within the relevant field of contemporary art and discourse, including references.

-Furthermore, the student has to deliver a professional portfolio containing a short description, an artist's statement, documentation and if applicable, a video link, along with a detailed description of the artistic project.
+In addition, the student is requested to deliver a professional portfolio containing a short description, an artist's statement, documentation and if applicable, a video link, along with a detailed description of the artistic project.

-The oral presentation serves as adjusting oral assessment within the frame of the thesis presentation.
-A Thesis Review Committee, composed of the master student’s supervisor and at least one external examiner from outside the Art Department, will conduct an oral assessment to each student.
-The oral assessment will cover the student’s work - both the written part and public presentation of work - and its relationship to the field of contemporary art.
+The oral presentation serves as the basis for adjusting oral assessment within the frame of the thesis presentation.
+The oral assessment will cover the student’s work - both the written part and public interaction or presentation of work.

 Specific conditions